-The Compensation Committee believes that independent advice is important in developing Celldex's director and executive compensation programs and engages Radford, a part of Aon plc, as its independent compensation consultant.
-In 2018, Radford reviewed both executive and director compensation.
-In 2017, Radford provided advisory services in connection with the amendment and restatement of our 2008 Stock Option and Incentive Plan, including an increase in the number of shares reserved for issuance under the Plan.
-Radford reports directly to the Committee and provides guidance on trends in executive and non-employee director compensation, the development of specific executive compensation programs, the composition of the Company's compensation peer group and other matters as directed by the Committee.
-The Company also participated in various Radford surveys in 2018 and 2017.
-During 2018 and 2017, the Company paid Radford approximately \$75,600 and
+The Compensation Committee believes that independent advice is important in developing Celldex's director and executive compensation programs and engages Radford, which is part of the Rewards Solutions practice at Aon plc, as its independent compensation consultant.
+In 2019, Radford provided advisory services in connection with the amendment and restatement of our 2008 Stock Option and Incentive Plan and 2004 Employee Stock Purchase Plan (the "Plans"), including an increase in the number of shares reserved for issuance under the Plans.
+Radford reports directly to the Committee and provides guidance on trends in executive and non-employee director compensation, the development of specific executive compensation of the Company's compensation peer group and other matters as directed by the Committee.
+The Company also participated in various Radford surveys in 2019.
+In 2019, Radford did not provide any other services to Celldex.